 - Live in JMU-arranged housing in one of D.C.'s finest neighborhoods

 The global affairs version of the Washington Semester program enables students to explore the wealth of international political and cultural opportunities available in the Washington, DC area.
 The program includes semester-length internships focusing on global affairs and/or international politics, courses in global affairs, panel discussions by people in various professions, cultural activities, and networking opportunities with JMU alumni working in the DC area.

-Participants maintain full-time student status by combining the 6-credit internship course (POSC 495W) with two 3-credit courses taught on-site by JMU instructors: Contemporary Problems in International Affairs (POSC 361W) and the Washington Experience (INTA 301W).
+Participants maintain full-time student status by combining a 6-credit internship course (either POSC 495W, POSC 493W, or PPA 496W) with two credit-courses in political science/international affairs: The Washington Experience (POSC/INTA 301W) and Topics in International Relations (POSC 361W).
 Students not majoring in political science, international affairs, or public policy & administration should consult with their departments about how the internship and coursework fit their academic plans; some departments may be willing to arrange course substitutions.
 Note: Participants must remain full-time students for the duration of the program.

-- 6-person, 3-bedroom, 2-bathroom suites with shared kitchen and living area
+- Students live in 4-person, 2-bedroom, 2-bathroom apartments with shared kitchen and living area.

 - JMU Tuition & Fees for in-state and out-of-state students